Sunday School Program

 • “We had wonderful discussions and spoke many times about their Faith Journeys and their Faith Formation.
 They were very candid.
 We all grew and learned through our sharing.”

-If you have any questions about the Sunday school classes or the curriculum, please contact Jen Enriquez at jen@wscongo.org or 708-246-1900.
+If you have any questions about the Sunday school program, please contact Jen Enriquez at jen@wscongo.org or 708-246-1900.

 Jen Enriquez photo